-I originally started with the budget of $40 to $50 and was excited to challenge myself to make the best of this small space with limited funds.
+I originally started with the budget of $40 to $50 which wasn’t going to cover the cost of the porch swing bed I desperately wanted.
+So, I decided to challenge myself to make the best of this small space with limited funds.
 My original idea was to work with the furniture I had, DIY a stenciled outdoor rug, and find inexpensive decor that would work outside.
 After receiving some unplanned funds, I upped my budget a bit but knew I couldn’t go over $75.

 Here’s a before shot.
 (Sorry for the quality of the first shot.
 It was early in the morning.)
 What a boring space!
 You can even see the horribly chipped columns and unpainted beam.
 The furniture is in pretty good shape considering it’s been sitting out there for two years.
 Totally usable but I still hoped to find something new.

 Here’s what I planned for the space:

 - Create a DIY rug with a cheap outdoor rug, an anchor stencil, and some white acrylic paint.

 - Work with the furniture I had on hand unless I found a good deal on new furniture.
 (Good deal being $30 or less.)